 Creating file versions

-Starting from version 2.1 multiple versions of a file can be created on the server.
-Consider the following scenario:
+Starting from version 2.1, multiple versions of a file can be created on the Syncrify Server.
+Consider the

-- A user creates a new document and backs it up to Syncrify server
+- A user creates a new document and backs it up to the Syncrify

 Benefits of using versioning